-SCHEMES ADMINISTRATION FORECAST Service Performance PERFORMANCE Achieved Fully scope the operations and functions of the business system, used for administering the GSF Schemes, as the first step in determining the specification for a new administration system.
-Work on fully scoping the operations and functions of the business system is now complete.
-This was the first step in developing a new and more sustainable administration system.
-Provide sufficient funding to Datacom to ensure all entitlement payments are able to be made as they become due.
-Sufficient funding was provided to Datacom to ensure all authorised entitlement payments were accepted and processed through the GSF Schemes' bank account.
-Respond to member correspondence, in accordance with the GSF Act and the Policies, within five working days.
-175 submissions were received from the scheme administrator, Datacom.
-Responses were given to all submissions and correspondence from members within 5 working days.
-Respond to appeals by members, against decisions made by or on behalf of the Authority, in accordance with the GSF Act.
-The Authority's reports to the Appeals Board will be provided at least 14 days before each scheduled hearing date.
-There were no appeals against decisions made by or on behalf of the Authority during the year ended 30 June 2008.
-Maintain a Business Continuity Plan (BCP) for schemes administration that is in accordance with best industry practice.
+SCHEMES ADMINISTRATION PERFORMANCE STANDARD PERFORMANCE ACHIEVEMENT Providing sufficient funding to Datacom to ensure all entitlement payments are able to be made as they become due.
+Sufficient funding was provided to Datacom every four weeks to enable all authorised payments to be accepted and processed through the Schemes' bank account without the bank account being overdrawn.
+Responding to member correspondence within five working days.
+All member correspondence received at least an initial reply within five working days of receipt.
+In some cases a more comprehensive reply was required to finally resolve the issues raised by the member.
+On occasions final resolution took longer than five working days.
+Responding to appeals by members, against decisions made by or on behalf of the Authority, in accordance with the Act; ensuring the Authority's reports to the Appeals Board are provided at least 14 days before each scheduled hearing date.
+One appeal was made against a decision made by, or on behalf of, the Authority during the year ended 30 June 2009.
+The appeal was reported to the Appeals Board at least 14 days before the scheduled hearing date.
+The appeal was declined by the Appeals Board.
+Maintaining a Business Continuity Plan (BCP) for scheme administration that is in accordance with best industry practice.
+The scheme administrator maintains a comprehensive BCP that is in accordance with best practice.
 The BCP is tested periodically and reviewed annually.
-A BCP is maintained by Datacom for schemes administration.
-It is regularly reviewed and tested and, if appropriate, updated.
-Maintain the Provisions, Policies and Procedures of the Government Superannuation Fund and, subject to consultation with interested parties, amend to record any policy changes made by the Authority.
-No changes were required or made to the Provisions, Policies and Procedures of the Government Superannuation Fund, which was last updated as at 28 September 2001.
-Provide actuarial data on the Fund, required for the Government's financial statements, in accordance with the timetable agreed with Treasury.
-Actuarial data, required for the Government's financial statements, was provided in accordance with the timetable agreed with Treasury.
-Communicate annually with contributors, annuitants, and employers regarding the activities of the Authority and the performance of the Fund.
-A message from the Chairman was sent out to all contributors and annuitants in October 2007 covering the activities of the Authority and the performance of the Fund.
-Communications were also sent to employers covering schemes administration issues.
+Maintaining the Policies and, subject to consultation with interested parties, amending to record any policy changes made by the Authority.
+The Policies were maintained during the year under review.
+No changes were made to the Policies.
+Providing actuarial data, required for the valuation of the liabilities of the Fund, for inclusion in the Crown financial statements, in accordance with the timetable agreed with Treasury.
+Complete actuarial data was provided to the Government Actuary to enable completion of the valuations of the liabilities of the Fund, for inclusion in the Crown financial statements, in accordance with the timetable agreed with Treasury.
+Communicating annually with contributors, annuitants, and employers regarding the activities of the Authority and the performance of the Fund.
+A message from the Chairman was sent to all contributors, annuitants, and employers in September 2008, reporting on the activities of the Authority and the performance of the Fund.